 FICC identifies, analyzes and mitigates legal risks arising from potential conflict-of-law issues in a variety of ways.
 FICC's operations are based in the United States, and each Division's Members are predominantly U.S.-domiciled entities.
 With respect to membership of non-U.S. entities, GSD Rule 2A and MBSD Rule 2A, as applicable, set forth FICC's policy with respect to the admission of such Members.
-Among the requirements for such applicants is the provision of a legal opinion of counsel qualified in the applicant's home jurisdiction, to the effect that the choice of New York law to govern the membership agreement and the applicable Division's Rules and the submission to jurisdiction of the federal and state courts located in New York will be enforceable against the Member in its home jurisdiction.
+Among the requirements for such applicants is the provision of a legal opinion of counsel qualified in the applicant's home jurisdiction, to the effect that the choice of New York law to govern the membership agreement and the applicable Division's Rules and the submission to jurisdiction.
 These opinions facilitate analysis of any legal risk that may arise as a result of the applicant's participation in FICC.
 FICC can mitigate conflicts of laws risks or other legal risks that may be identified as a result of such opinions and analysis by, among other things, imposing conditions on membership or additional requirements and/or requiring special representations from an applicant.38